drudru/understanding_redo/README.md

 With this added functionality, a build system can be described with just a few 'do' files.

+## Another Attempt - Higher Level

+Redo is a system that......... (insert high-level here)

 ## Examples

 Ok, a few examples.